antimof/UxPlay/README.md

 through the avahi-daemon service, and is included in  most Linux distributions (this service can also be provided by macOS, iOS or Windows servers).

+_Note: UxPlay currently only uses the AirPlay screen-mirroring protocol (not the AirPlay audio-only streaming protocol) but the **-vs 0** option streams audio without displaying the client's screen._

-UxPlay 1.35 is based on https://github.com/FD-/RPiPlay, with GStreamer integration from https://github.com/antimof/UxPlay.
+UxPlay 1.35.1 is based on https://github.com/FD-/RPiPlay, with GStreamer integration from https://github.com/antimof/UxPlay.
 (UxPlay only uses GStreamer, and  does not contain the alternative Raspberry-Pi-specific audio and video renderers also found in RPiPlay.)